 From Mind the Travel.

 Where is Meteora?

 One of my favorite places to visit in Europe is without any doubt the capital of Spain: Madrid.
 What makes the Spanish capital one of the most beautiful places in Europe?

 Despite lacking the beaches of Barcelona, Madrid is one of the best places to visit for Spain-lovers because of its amazing tapas culture, world-class museums, and nightlife.
+It is a great place to spend for a month in Spain.
 On top, Madrid is the ideal base for day trips to some of Spain’s most emblematic gems such as Segovia, Toledo or Avila.

 Some of the best things to do in Madrid include visiting the Prado museum filled with some of the best art pieces in Europe, walking in the elegant Retiro park, enjoy hot chocolate and churros at San Gines bar and stroll through the narrow streets of Malasana neighborhood.